 A week before the album launch the band parted company with the latest vocalist forcing the cancellation of some high profile UK dates.
 Martin Roper offered his services to fulfil commitments in Belgium and Paris but then disaster struck when drummer Kevin Nixon underwent hand surgery, again forcing the band to withdraw from the live circuit.
 During this period Roper quietly retired once more.

 anti-pasti pulled a master stroke, recruiting Glynn Barber of Chron Gen temporarily into the vacant vocalist’s role debuting in August 2017 at Rebellion Punk music Festival to fantastic reviews.
-This line-up continued to perform at home and abroad for almost a year until Micky Bones became the permanent front man in June 2018.
+This line-up continued to perform at home and abroad for almost a year until anti-pasti became a three piece.

 The band are now stable, writing a new album and ready for shows at home and abroad.

 available all through the year, get in touch!

 20/09/2019 E-Barcelona, No Future Fest

 Ollie Hoon – Guitar (since 1982)